rancher/docs/content/rancher/v2.x/en/security/benchmark-2.3/_index.md

 The following scored controls do not currently pass, and Rancher Labs is working towards addressing these through future enhancements to the product.

 - 1.1.21 - Ensure that the `--kubelet-certificate-authority` argument is set as appropriate (Scored)
-- 1.4.11 - Ensure that the etcd data directory permissions are set to `700` or more-restrictive (Scored)
-- 1.4.12 - Ensure that the etcd data directory ownership is set to `etcd:etcd` (Scored)
 - 2.1.8 - Ensure that the `--hostname-override` argument is not set (Scored)

 ### Controls